sugestio/documentation/delete-consumption-data.md

 # Delete consumption metadata
-Consumption data that was previously submitted, can be deleted.
+Consumption data that was previously submitted, can be deleted individually by referring to the consumption id.
+It is also possible to delete all consumption data belonging to a particular user or a specific user-item pair.

 Supported formats: